Sigg – Thermo Bottle

 The bottles are made from Stainless Steel, and are painted in sexy white.
 I've managed to drop both of them (clumsy oaf) and add some character-giving dents here and there, but a similar drop would probably have smashed a plastic bottle.

-Price wise, they’re both pretty good value for a rugged steel bottle.
-The 1L is £29.99 and the 0.5L is £22.99.
-Not cheap, but then they’re not ‘cheap’ to use either.
+Price wise, they're both pretty good value for a rugged steel bottle.
+Neither of each size is cheap, but then they're not 'cheap' to use either.
 If you see what I mean.